Sleep apnea

-Sleep apnea, also spelled sleep apnoea, is a sleep disorder in which pauses in breathing or periods of shallow breathing during sleep occur more often than normal.
-Each pause can last for a few seconds to a few minutes and they happen many times a night.
-In the most common form, this follows loud snoring.
-There may be a choking or snorting sound as breathing resumes.
+Sleep apnea (sleep apnoea or sleep apnœa in British English) is a sleep-related breathing disorder in which repetitive pauses in breathing, periods of shallow breathing, or collapse of the upper airway during sleep results in poor ventilation and sleep disruption.
+Each pause in breathing can last for a few seconds to a few minutes and often occurs many times a night.
+A choking or snorting sound may occur as breathing resumes.
+Common symptoms include daytime sleepiness, snoring, and non-restorative sleep despite adequate sleep time.
 Because the disorder disrupts normal sleep, those affected may experience sleepiness or feel tired during the day.
-In children, it may cause hyperactivity or problems in school.
+It is often a chronic condition.

-Sleep apnea may be either obstructive sleep apnea (OSA), in which breathing is interrupted by a blockage of air flow, central sleep apnea (CSA), in which regular unconscious breath simply stops, or a combination of the two.
+Sleep apnea may be categorized as obstructive sleep apnea (OSA), in which breathing is interrupted by a blockage of air flow, central sleep apnea (CSA), in which regular unconscious breath simply stops, or a combination of the two.
 OSA is the most common form.
-OSA has four key contributors; these include a narrow, crowded, or collapsible upper airway, an ineffective pharyngeal dilator muscle function during sleep, airway narrowing during sleep and unstable control of breathing (high loop gain).
-It is often a chronic condition.
-Other risk factors include being overweight, a family history of the condition, allergies, and enlarged tonsils.
-Some people with sleep apnea are unaware they have the condition.
-In many cases it is first observed by a family member.
-Sleep apnea is often diagnosed with an overnight sleep study.
-For a diagnosis of sleep apnea, more than five episodes per hour must occur.

-In central sleep apnea (CSA), the basic neurological controls for breathing rate malfunction and fail to give the signal to inhale, causing the individual to miss one or more cycles of breathing.
-If the pause in breathing is long enough, the percentage of oxygen in the circulation will drop to a lower than normal level (hypoxaemia) and the concentration of carbon dioxide will build to a higher than normal level (hypercapnia).
-In turn, these conditions of hypoxia and hypercapnia will trigger additional effects on the body.
-Brain cells need constant oxygen to live, and if the level of blood oxygen goes low enough for long enough, brain damage and even death will occur.
+OSA has four key contributors; these include a narrow, crowded, or collapsible upper airway, an ineffective pharyngeal dilator muscle function during sleep, airway narrowing during sleep, and unstable control of breathing (high loop gain).
+In CSA, the basic neurological controls for breathing rate malfunction and fail to give the signal to inhale, causing the individual to miss one or more cycles of breathing.
+If the pause in breathing is long enough, the percentage of oxygen in the circulation can drop to a lower than normal level (hypoxemia) and the concentration of carbon dioxide can build to a higher than normal level (hypercapnia).
+In turn, these conditions of hypoxia and hypercapnia will trigger additional effects on the body such as Cheyne-Stokes Respiration.